rspace-os/figshare-client-java/README.md

 Integration tests make real calls to the Figshare API.
 To run integration tests, you'll need a previously created Figshare account and a private access token that you can obtain from your Figshare account settings page.
 Add this as a command-line option, replacing 'XXXXX' with your token:

     ./gradlew clean integrationTest -DfigshareToken=XXXXX

+Alternatively you can add the line:

+    systemProp.figshareToken=XXXXXXX

+ to the file gradle.properties in your GRADLE\_HOME folder (by default this is USER\_HOME/.gradle) and run using command:

+    ./gradlew clean integrationTest

 ### Using the library